markstringer-dti/markstringer-dti.github.io/CHAPTER_ESCAPE.md

 The short answer to that question was "no" because all of this nearly half a million pounds worth of software was deployed only on developer laptops.
-But the product owner's request to have a version that she could take around the country and to show off was a powerful help, if we could actually do it It provided a good extra reason to negotiate with the people who were supposed to be giving us server space.
+But the product owner's request to have a version that she could take around the country and to show off was a powerful move forward, if we could actually do it.
+And it provided a good extra reason to negotiate with the people who were supposed to be giving us server space.

 Once the software was on her laptop, the product owner went on the road.
 The demo still wasn't much.
 The demo still had bugs.
-We still had some spelling problems!
-But the demonstration by the product owner to her own former workmates went very well.
+We still had some spelling problems, but the expression on her face every time we encountered them made sure that they got fixed pretty quickly!
+The demonstration by the product owner to her own former workmates went very well.
 She could wave past any user interface issues, or problems.
 She could show the other clerks first sight of something that could make their lives a lot easier.

 She came back with a list of problems she'd come across while using the demo.
 She also had a list of suggestions for features that had come from